manchint/GVSU-CIS641-sunrisers_base/docs/software_requirements_specification.md

             <li>The system shall allow the registered user to add filters on the search.</li>
             <li>The system shall allow the registered user to search for recipes based on the number of likes on recipes.</li>
             <li>The system shall fetch limited data per page.</li>
-            <li>The system shall allow the registered user to search for recipes based on the number of likes on recipes.</li>
-            <li>The system shall fetch limited data per page.</li>
         </ol>
     </li>
     <li> View Recipe